About Our Town

-Zionsville has more than 500 acres of parkland and 20+ parks, Zionsville has more parkland per capita than nearly any other town its size in Indiana.
-Zionsville’s public parks include playgrounds, a splash park, skateboard park, sledding hill, several sport fields and courts, picnic areas, nature trails, as well as a golf course.
+With more than 500 acres of parkland and 20+ parks, Zionsville has more parkland per capita than nearly any other town its size in Indiana.
+Zionsville’s public parks include playgrounds, a splash park, skateboard park, sledding hill, sports fields, picnic areas, nature trails and a golf course.
 Zionsville Nature Center is an environmental education facility located in Zionsville.

 The town has two privately maintained recreation facilities: Lions Park, located immediately adjacent to the village center, hosts many annual festivals and the Azionaqua Swim Club, enjoyed by hundreds of local families.